Darren Waller Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 - Note: Waller's stats vs. Eagles date back to 2016.

-- The Eagles are allowing 222.0 passing yards per game this season, the NFL's fourth-ranked pass defense.
+- The Eagles are conceding 222.0 passing yards per game this year, the NFL's fourth-ranked pass defense.

-- At 2.0 passing TDs allowed per game, the Eagles defense is ranked 22nd in the league.
+- The Eagles have given up 12 touchdowns through the air (2.0 per game).
+They are 22nd in the league in that category.

 Recent Performances

-- In last week's game against the Broncos, Waller was targeted five times and racked up five catches for 59 yards.
+- In last week's game against the Broncos, Waller was targeted five times and recorded five catches for 59 yards.

-- Waller has put up 154 yards over his last three outings (51.3 per game) with one touchdown, reeling in 13 passes on 20 targets.

 Waller's Las Vegas Teammates